Guide in Using Milk Paint on Walls

 How to Examine the Walls Before Prepping and Painting

-If the surface is old, unknown paint they must be cleaned with TSP paint remover (trisodium phosphate) and scuff sanded to promote adhesion.
-Mix Real Milk Paint ® with Ultra Bond adhesive and do a test area.
+If the surface is old and previously painted walls, they must be cleaned with TSP paint remover (trisodium phosphate) and scuff sanded to promote adhesion.
+Mix milk paint with Ultra Bond adhesive and do a test area.
 Wait a day to see the result before full application.

-If the walls of your home are in desperate need of a new color palette, you’ll need the proper essentials first-hand so you can just pick up a brush and go.
-Order milk paint, surface prep products, and finishes here so you can get started on your new project.
+If the walls of your home are in desperate need of a new color palette, you’ll need the proper essentials first-hand before you can paint walls.
+So you can just pick up a brush and go.
+Order milk paint powder, surface prep products, and finishes here so you can get started on your new DIY project.
 Call 800-339-9748 or fill out our contact form for any questions about our products.

 Before: Here are pictures of the dining room in our 1896 clapboard country Victorian farm house.
 The walls are original horse hair plaster covered with wall paper.
 The trim in this room is in “Original Paint” which we wanted to keep.
 We stripped the wall paper with soapy water in a garden sprayer and steel putty knives.
 Then we patched the large holes with plaster paris and the smaller gouges with Murco M 100.
 Of course much sanding was needed.